JoanMoya/Sirah_alpha/README.md

 </p>

 This repository contains the Sirah Alpha project, which offers the following functionalities:
-- XXXX
-- XXXX
-- XXXX
+- Scheduled irrigation
+- Manual operation of irrigation valves
+- Historical data of valves operation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Repository Structure
 The repository is organized as follows:
+- `code/Sirah`: Contains the scripts to be installed in the raspberry and arduino
+- `Node_Red_Flows`: Contains the flows to be imported in the raspberry's node red
 - `docs/`: Contains the project documentation.
-- `src/`: Contains the project source code.
+- `images/`: Contains the project images.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>